 And I think, Dad, that you couldn't have given more than that.

-* Which isn't to suggest Dad was entirely immune from pride.
+* Which isn't to suggest Dad was entirely immune to pride.
 “The bastards never shut us down, Robbie.
 They never did.”

 ** He did have at least one adventure he liked to describe: There was a fire at a remote observation post and Dad was sent to investigate.
 The Jeep could only go so far before he had to travel by small boat, then hike a day up a jungle mountain.
 (Faulty generator not sabotage, as it turned out.)
 Typical of my Dad was his perspective on that story: “I got back in about three days.
 Got a shower and hot chow.
 I thought a lot about those guys in the Pacific who had to stay out in that jungle all the time.”